Pitfalls to avoid for foreigners when buying a property in France2143

 The mistake would be to send a written offer to purchase and a preliminary contract mentioning the sum of €300,000.
 It makes no sense.
 Instead, simply evaluate with the seller the total amount of equipment you will keep, for example €12,000.
 Then, you just have to break down the price in these two documents.
 Thus, you will pay Notaire fees on €288,000 and not on €300,000.
 Every little helps!

 So, you now know everything about the pitfalls to avoid when buying your property in France.
-We hope that we have not frightened you too much with these pitfalls.
-Do not worry; many foreigners have managed to acquire their property in France despite these difficulties.
 You want to ensure that they do not slow down the completion of your project.
 It is important to proceed step by step following the purchase process.
 Do not rush through the various steps.
 In any case, each step cannot be carried out without the previous one being completed.
 And, most importantly, make sure that you check your commitments before signing a document.
 Target and anticipate the pitfalls you think you may fall into!
 Anticipation is the key word in the completion of your project!